Bearsampp/module-phpmyadmin/.gradle-docs/BUILD.md

 If you get an error about a missing version folder:

-1. Check that the version exists in `bin/`:
+1. Check that the version exists in `bin/` or `bin/archived/`:
    ```bash
    gradle listVersions
    ```

-2. Verify the version is defined in `releases.properties`:
+2. Verify the version is defined in `releases.properties` or modules-untouched:
    ```bash
    gradle listReleases
    ```